 Survey researchers have been debating and researching whether to use dichotomous grid questions (dual-column grid format) or multi-response questions for a while.
 Both are common survey question types together with rating scales.

-The decision whether to use dichotomous grid questions (dual-column grid format) or multi-response questions has been debated and researched now for a while as survey researchers are trying to battle respondent acquiescence bias.
-This is defined as the tendency to positively agree with all questions or statements in a survey.
+The driver behind this effort is the search for ways to minimize respondent acquiescence bias.
+This is the tendency to positively agree with all questions or statements in a survey.

-To validate their results, the researchers asked a follow-up question about the frequency of engagement in behaviors presented in the multi-response and dichotomous grids, and examined how well responses from the different question formats predicted the frequency behavior.
+To validate their results, the researchers asked a follow-up question about the frequency of engagement in behaviors presented in the multi-response and dichotomous grids.
+They, then, examined how well responses from the different question formats predicted the frequency behavior.

-Based on these results, the researchers recommend using the dichotomous grids, as they elicit greater item consideration, particularly in screeners.
+Based on these results, the researchers recommend using dichotomous grids, as they elicit greater item consideration, particularly in screeners.